10 Items Better To Buy Than Pack

 After streamlining your travel attire, frequent travelers recommend tackling your toiletries next.
 In general, packing your toiletries should be a breeze since most accommodations provide their guests with the basics like soap, lotion, body wash, conditioner, and shampoo.
 So there's no need to fill your toiletry bag to the brim, especially if you'll just end up using the hotel's products anyway.

 However, if certain products you use fall under travel essentials, using the hotel's toiletries might not work.
 In this instance, opting for travel-sized toiletries is the clear way to go, even if your trip doesn't involve the airport.
-According to Real Simple, travel-sized products are crucial when saving space, even for longer stays.
+Travel-sized products are crucial when saving space, even for longer stays.
 An added bonus with travel-sized toiletry items is that you don't have to opt for all liquids or creams either.
 Instead, savvy travelers should check to see if their must-have toiletries come in solid form.
-According to Travel Fashion Girl, you can get just about anything in bar form, including shampoo, conditioner, facial cleansers, body wash, and more.
+You can get just about anything in bar form, including shampoo, conditioner, facial cleansers, body wash, and more.

 Even if your favorite at-home brand doesn't come in a bar, consider trying some of these bar products to prevent potential spills and make room for must-haves.
 Most of these amazing bar toiletries can also be purchased at your destination.
-This way, you don't have to overload yourself with too much, and you can make packing more carefree (via Affordable Corporate Suites).
+This way, you don't have to overload yourself with too much, and you can make packing more carefree.

 Blow dryers, curling irons, or other styling tools

 Similar to your toiletries, bringing all your at-home beauty, grooming, and makeup items just takes up crucial space in your suitcase and is often more trouble than it's worth.
-But one thing is for sure; you do not need to pack a blow dryer (via USA Today).
+But one thing is for sure; you do not need to pack a blow dryer.
 Again most hotels and other comparable accommodations have blow dryers handy.
 For other styling tools, travelers should look into travel-sized options if they plan to pack something pre-trip.

 That said, you may want to reconsider a mini styling tool purchase before you travel if you're looking to save on even more space.
 Instead, opt to buy affordable styling tools at your destination.
 A bonus here, in international destinations, styling tools purchased once you arrive will likely work better than your packed tools from home (that often struggle with the voltage change, even with the appropriate converter).

 Yet another crazy solution to overpacking beauty tools is to schedule an appointment at your hotel's spa or nearby hairdresser.
 This is especially handy if you only need to look amazing for a single event or function.
-For budget-conscious travelers, purchasing one of those satin heatless curling sets, which allows you to style your hair while you sleep, can solve this dilemma, too (via Good Housekeeping).
+For budget-conscious travelers, purchasing one of those satin heatless curling sets, which allows you to style your hair while you sleep, can solve this dilemma.
 If you already own a heatless set, this item should have no trouble fitting in your carry-on or daypack.

 Anything you don't need for the entire trip